 October 14, 2020: The commission’s Audit Committee hears a recommendation from the 2020 Overview Commission that their committee should be restructured to provide enhanced oversight of the auditor’s office and to improve its performance.

-November 23, 2020: Woodward’s report is finalized and submitted to the mayor and commission.
-It found no evidence of discrimination against Maddox.
+November 23, 2020: Woodward’s initial report submitted to the mayor and commission.
+It found no evidence of discrimination against Maddox (this report took a long time to be finalized, but you can view the official, final version here.
+Also check out the supplemental report).
 Likewise, the EEOC dismissed Maddox’s complaint.

 November 30, 2020: Maddox tells the Audit Committee that her audits of Fleet Management and Animal Services would be complete in December.